slyubomirsky/sumo-ilp/README.md

 In more abstract terms you can phrase this problem as, "If you have `N` items, how can you group all `N choose 2` pairs of these items into `N-1` groups such that each item appears in each group exactly once?"
-At the bottom of this document, I have an analytic solution to this for `N` that are powers of 2, but I do not know how to generalize it to all even `N`.
-I'm sure there is a good algorithm to solve this but I haven't figured it out.
+As it turns out [standard round-robin scheduling algorithms](https://en.wikipedia.org/wiki/Round-robin_tournament#Scheduling_algorithm) should be able to work for this, but I made no effort to look them up and instead spent some time writing all this code instead.

 If you are good at combinatorics and have figured out analytic solutions for some of these questions, I would love to hear your reasoning (or to learn of a specific algorithm for finding such schedules).